NatTuck/hw-quest/content/cs/offline-lab/_index.md

  - A lab full of desktop computers
  - Desktop Linux installed normally on each computer
  - The lab configured as a stand-alone LAN.
- - A simple router would issue local IP addresses and provide local DNS name lookup.
+ - A simple gateway/router would issue local IP addresses and provide local DNS name lookup.
  - A single ethernet uplink specifically intended to be easily physically unplugged.

 There are some compliations: